Healthdirect Free Australian health advice you can count on.

 • Children of all ages can benefit from being physically active.

-• Physical activity is essential for good physical and mental health and wellbeing.
+• Exercise is essential for your child's physical and mental health.

-• Try to encourage a mix of activities to strengthen their muscles and bones and to increase their breathing and heart rate.
+• Your child can try a mix of activities to strengthen their muscles and bones and increase their fitness.

 What are the health benefits of exercise?